loubnaAminou/MicroServices/README.md

 While READingME, you will find the steps that I followed during the creation till the containerisation of those microservices.
 1. Create two services : Customer & Billing services
     The two Spring Boot applications are generally basics.
-Each microservice has its DAO, business, service and web layers.
+Each microservice has its DAO, business and web layers.
 The structure of those projects is represented like the following :
    ![Customer-service_structure](https://github.com/loubnaAminou/MicroServices/blob/main/imgs/structure_customer.png)
 ![Billing-service_structure](https://github.com/loubnaAminou/MicroServices/blob/main/imgs/structure_billing.png)

-2.
+2. Test the APIs using SWAGGER3 (Open API)